mieweb/docs/content/features/unified-inbox.md

 To sign multiple E-Sign items at once:

-1. Select one or more **E-Sign** rows using the checkboxes on the left of each row.
-2. Click the **Multi-Review** button in the toolbar above the grid.
+1. Click the **E-Sign Multi Review** button in the toolbar above the grid.

-The shared E-Sign Review window opens with all selected documents.
+The shared E-Sign Review window opens with **every** E-Sign request in the inbox — you do not need to select any rows first.
 Use **Sign Marked Documents** to sign all of them in one step.
 After closing the window, the grid refreshes automatically and any signed documents are removed from your inbox.

 ## Viewing Another User's Inbox (Coverage)